idfly/simplifi-bridge/README.md

 - make "pair" of two assets not depending to what chain each of them belong
 - swap assets between chains with minimum rate calculations
 - developed **chainlink external adapter script** is used to  get data from external chain and change state of another chain's smart contract
-- "bidirectional" wallet is implemented on front for better user expirience
+- "bidirectional" wallet is implemented on front for better user experience

 ### DexPool contract
 DexPool is deployed to both Ethereum and Binance Smart Chain networks.
-The methods like **swap, withdraw, addLiquidity** are implemented to be used from native chain as well as method **reciever** is used by external adapter to be call from external chain.
+The methods like **swap, withdraw, addLiquidity** are implemented to be used from native chain as well as method **reciever** is used to be called from external chain through adapter.